rit-sse/ssedap/README.md

 }

 "error" will only be present when success == false.
-"userInfo" will only be present when success == true.
+"user_info" will only be present when success == true.
 ```